SwgAnno/achiral_qw/README.md

 ### Examples

-The folder "Python/examples" unsurprisingly contains various examples of usage of mpst of the objects and methods of the package
+The folder "Python/examples" unsurprisingly contains various examples of usage of most of the objects and methods of the package (Work in progress)

 ## Installation